InfiniteRasa/Rasa.NET/docs/setup.md

 You should be ready to compile Rasa.NET and run the servers.

 - Launch Visual Studio and open the `Rasa.NET.sln` file in the code repository
+- If you have to overwrite the default connection strings from the appsettings.json, see "Custom configuration" down below
 - Build the solution
 - Run the `Rasa.Auth` project via `Debug > Start without Debugging`
 - Run the `Rasa.Game` project via `Debug > Start Debugging`
+- Alternatively, define multiple start projects as follows:
+-- Right click on the solution
+-- Click "Set StartUp Projects"
+-- Choose "Multiple startup projects"
+-- Set "Action" for both projects wether you want to start with or without debugging

 ### Create a game user
 The authentication server can be used to create a user by running a command in the terminal.
 The usage is: `create <email> <username> <password>`.
 Running this command will create a new user in the database that you can use to login with the game client.